Skip to main content

 • gameplay

-• “Galaxy Princess Zorana is an excellent and worthy sequel to Long Live the Queen that adds more strategy, emergent gameplay, and replay value, and it was definitely worth the wait, but the experience is much more enjoyable if you play Long Live the Queen first.”
+• “Galaxy Princess Zorana is an excellent and worthy sequel to Long Live the Queen that adds more strategy, emergent gameplay, and replay value.
+The experience is much more enjoyable if you play Long Live the Queen first.”

 • replayability